pawngrubber/template/README.md

 ## Develop in Docker
 Code development is in a Docker image, use these steps to spin up the image
 1. Download and install [Docker](https://docs.docker.com/engine/install/)
+2. Clone this repository
-2. Build and connect to the `dev` development image
+3. Build the `dev` development image and connect to the container hosting `dev`
     ```
     docker-compose build dev && docker-compose run --rm dev
     ```
-3. Code can be edited either in your local (host) file system or in the container hosting `dev`.
+4. Edit code either in your local (host) file system or in the container hosting `dev`.
 Either way, the container will sync the code base.
-Run the code in the container hosting `dev` as needed during development.
+Code must be run in the container hosting `dev`.

-## (Optional) Run unit and style tests
-Before pushing changes to `git`, make sure unit tests and style tests pass
+5. (Optional) Before pushing changes to `git`, make sure unit and style tests pass in the container
-1. style tests with `pre-commit`
+    1. Style tests with `pre-commit`
         ```
         pre-commit run --all-files
         ```
     2. Unit tests with `pytest`
         ```
         pytest
         ```

-## Stop work for the day
-1. Quit the running container
+6. Quit the running container.
+This will also shut down and delete the container
     ```
     exit
-    ```
-2. Shut down and delete the container
-    ```
-    docker-compose -f docker-compose-dev.yml down
     ```